miguelmota/ASK-HackerNews/README.md

 (response) Would you like to hear more stories?
 ```

+The stories will also appear in the Alexa app as a card.

 ## Help

 ```
 Alexa, ask Hacker News for help.
+(respnse) You can ask me for "top", "new", "show", "ask", "job", "best", "active", or "noob" Hacker News stories.
+See the Help card in the Alexa app for additional information.
 ```
 ## Quit